jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multiregion-client.rst

     // You can also use the client constructor
     $s3Client = new \Aws\S3\S3MultiRegionClient([
         'version' => 'latest',
-        // Any region specified while creating the client will be used as the
+        // Any Region specified while creating the client will be used as the
-        // default region
+        // default Region
         'region' => 'us-west-2',
     ]);

     // Get the contents of a bucket
     $objects = $s3Client->listObjects(['Bucket' => $bucketName]);

-    // If you would like to specify the region to which to send a command, do so
+    // If you would like to specify the Region to which to send a command, do so
     // by providing an @region parameter
     $objects = $s3Client->listObjects([
         'Bucket' => $bucketName,